deficollective/defiscan/src/content/protocols/pendle.md

 The `hardwareDeployer` EOA creates a severe centralization risk in the fee flow: Treasury multisigs (2/6 and 2/5) send tokens to this EOA, which then converts them to ETH using `PendleRouterV4` and is supposed to transfer funds to `DevMultisig` and to the `Treasury`.
 Our analysis shows this EOA can simply choose not to execute these transfers, effectively blocking all fee distributions to users.
 This address also has both `GUARDIAN` and `ALICE` roles in `PendleGovernanceProxy` and can modify protocol parameters like fee rates via `setLnFeeRate`.

-The original `PendleFeeDistributor`, still active but considered legacy, is owned by an unknown address(0xD9c9935f4BFaC33F38fd3A35265a237836b30Bd1) that still distributes USDC to users with no relation to the current Treasury.

 The `PendleMultiTokenMerkleDistributor` manages token rewards earned from vePENDLE voting points and contains critical upgradeability functions including `upgradeToAndCall` and `setMerkleRoot`, controlled by the `DevMultisig`.
 These functions allow replacing the contract implementation and modifying the merkle root used to validate reward claims, without timelock or other protection.